pnut8/Dictionary/README.md

 ## Features

-- Basic Dictionary functions such as word definition
+- Basic Dictionary functions like word definition and searchability
 - Audio Pronounciation of the word